Shah Mohammad

 It is widely believed by historians that Shah Mohammad had gathered his book material from many eye-witness accounts of his relatives employed in Maharaja Ranjit Singh's army.
 That's how he could piece together a complete picture of the battle between the Punjabis and the British.
-Therefore, Shah Mohammad's book is considered the most accurate book on the reasons for the fall of Sikh rule in the Punjab.
+Therefore, Shah Mohammad's book explains reasons for the fall of Sikh rule in the Punjab.